alexandreLamarre/Non-Euclidean-Computational-Engine-Python-source-code-/README.md

 ## Features:
 - Command interpreter for commands of the form`\command_name{arguments}`
 - Function Interpreter:
-  - Interprets **custom** mathemtical functions from input into python computable functions
+  - Interprets **custom** mathematical functions from input into python computable functions
   - Makes use of the math standard library for python

 - Plotting functions from custom mathematical functions for: